Married Couples In The Military

 Typically newlywed couples new to the military who live on different bases as their first tour assignment may not live together for a few years until they complete their assignment.
 However, if they enter into Join Spouse and apply for an overseas billet together, the likelihood of that transfer in a few years will be more possible for the couple to serve together.

-Housing for Married Military Couples
+Housing and Allowances for Married Military Couples

 Military couples stationed together can live off-base and receive a housing allowance or can give up the housing allowance and live free in on-base family housing, just as members married to a civilian can.